ScilifelabDataCentre/OrderPortal/README.md

 the samples according to the order from the scientist.

 The OrderPortal system has been designed to work for other types of facilities.
-There is nothing in the system hard-wired for sequencing.
+The system is not hard-wired for DNA sequencing.
+On the contrary, considerable effort has gone into making sure the design is as general as possible.
+This means that configuration of a number of aspects of the system is required for a new installation.

 Features
 --------